agda/agda/doc/user-manual/language/record-types.lagda.rst

    p56 .Pair.snd = 6

-or using an :ref:`anonymous copattern-matching lambda <pattern-lambda>` (you may only use the suffix form of copatterns in this case)
+or using an :ref:`anonymous copattern-matching lambda <pattern-lambda>` (you may only use the postfix form of copatterns in this case)

 ::